locationlabs/wolphin/README.md

 ### wolphin_project generator

-Wolphin also provides a generator that can be used to iterate over the ec2 instances associated with any project.
+Wolphin also provides a generator that can be used to iterate over any **RUNNING** ec2 instances associated with any project.
 A typical usage scenario would be to use this generator to execute fabric tasks on various ec2 instances: